 The payment process on your site is a major player when it comes to shopping cart abandonment.
 Common reasons customers give for abandoning carts include not enough payment methods, complicated checkout processes, and a lack of trust in site security.

-Online stores must take credit card payments and other forms of payment to succeed.
+Online stores must have credit card processing and other forms of payment to succeed.
 That means you need a payment processing provider that meets your business needs and helps you support customers.
 Get some tips for choosing the best payment provider for your ecommerce business below.

 Why It’s Important To Choose The Right Payment Processor